Saving All My Love for You: North America

+Europe

 The song also became a global hit, hitting number-one or the Top 10 in various countries around the world.

-In the United Kingdom, the song hit number-one on December 8, 1985, spending two weeks at the top.
+In the United Kingdom, it entered the singles chart at number 60 on November 10, 1985.
+The following week, it vaulted into the top forty at number 23, becoming Houston's first top 40 UK hit.
+It then shot to the top ten at number 9 in its third week, earning her first top ten single in the UK.
+Two weeks later, the song hit number-one on December 8, 1985, spending two weeks at the top.
 The single went on to become one of the top 25 best-selling singles of 1985 in the UK, and has since sold 740,000 copies.
-In 2012, Dan Lane of The Official Charts Company listed "Houston’s Top 20 Biggest Selling Tracks In The UK To Date" and "Saving All My Love for You" was placed at number 3, only losing to "I Will Always Love You" and "I Wanna Dance with Somebody".
+In 2012, Dan Lane of the Official Charts Company listed "Houston's Top 20 Biggest Selling Tracks in the UK to Date" and "Saving All My Love for You" was placed at number 3, only losing to "I Will Always Love You" and "I Wanna Dance with Somebody".
+It also topped the charts in Ireland, becoming her first chart-topper there as well.

+The song was also a success in Switzerland, peaking at number 5, while in France, the song charted two times in different years.
+Firstly, the song charted when it was originally released in 1986, debuting at number 50 and peaking at number 11, while in 2012 (after Houston's death), the song peaked at number 39.
+In Austria, Germany, the Netherlands and Switzerland, it peaked inside the top twenty.
+In Norway and Iceland, it reached the top ten in both countries.
+The song also became Houston's first number one single in Luxembourg.

+As a result of the European success, it became Houston's first entry into the Eurochart Hot 100, peaking at number six in early 1986.

+Oceania

 In New Zealand, the song debuted at number 45, on November 3, 1985.
 It kept on climbing in the following two weeks, until it peaked at number 6, before dropping to number 8.
 However, on December 8, 1985, the song reached a new peak of number 5.
-The song was also a success in Switzerland, peaking at number 5, while in France, the song charted two times in different years.
-Firstly, the song charted when it was originally released in 1986, debuting at number 50 and peaking at number 11, while in 2012 (after Whitney's death), the song peaked at number 39.

-Accolades

-"Saving All My Love for You" earned Houston her first Grammy Award for Best Female Pop Vocal Performance in 1986; she also won the American Music Award for Favorite R&B/Soul Video for the song.
-It has subsequently entered lists of her best songs.
-While listing her "25 Best Songs", editors from Entertainment Weekly placed the song at number 21, writing that, "The stuff that's been piped into thousands of dentist offices, it was also her first No. 1 hit."
-BET placed the song at number 7 on their "40 Best Whitney Houston Songs", writing that, "The song has it all: her breathy come-ons, her trademark epic high notes, her delicate runs."
-Kelley L. Carter of MTV also listed the track on their "Whitney Houston's Top 10 Songs", complimenting the singer for taking an already-recorded song and giving it new life."

-The New York Daily News ranked "Saving All My Love for You", at number 79 on its "The 100 Greatest Love Songs" list.
-The song was also ranked by The Telegraph amongst "The 50 Best Love Songs of the 1980s", with the authors writing that, "The song that launched Houston, invented a newly minted variety of globe-storming soul diva", picking the line, "Though I try to resist, being last on your list/But no other man's gonna do/So I'm saving all my love for you," as "killer".
+It was also a hit in Australia, where it peaked at number 20, becoming her first top twenty hit in that country.